 - 1. Owners, management agents, principals, or affiliates of projects with an insured and assisted mortgage described in 24 CFR Section 245.10(a)(1) who violate any provision of 24 CFR Part 245, Subpart B, may be liable for one or more of the following sanctions: - a.
 Debarment an exclusion of an individual, organization and its affiliates from conducting business with any Federal Agency government-wide.
 Debarment is the most serious compliance sanction and is typically imposed for a three-year period.
-See Title 2 CFR Parts 180 and 2424. - b.
+See Title 2 CFR Part 2424. - b.
 Suspension a temporary action with the same effect as debarment.
 See 2 CFR Parts 180 and 2424. - c.
 Limited Denial of Participation (LDP) an action that excludes a party from further participation in a certain HUD program area.
 The scope of the LDP may also be limited to a certain geographic area, and generally expires in one year.
-See 2 CFR Parts 180 and 2424. - d.
-Civil Money Penalties fines which may be imposed on Owners, principals of Owners, and management agents who knowingly and materially fail to comply with any provision of 24 CFR Part 245, Subpart B, and, therefore, fail to provide management for the project acceptable to the Secretary.
+See 2 CFR Part 2424. - d.
+Civil Money Penalties fines which may be imposed on owners, principals of owners, and management agents who knowingly and materially fail to comply with any provision of 24 CFR Part 245, Subpart B, and, therefore, fail to provide management for the project acceptable to the Secretary, or fail to administer the subsidy contract in accordance with HUD regulations and requirements.
 By adjustment under the Federal Civil Penalties Inflation Adjustment Act of 1990, the maximum civil money penalty for each offense is currently \$42,500, but the actual amount of the penalty is determined by applying the factors listed in 24 CFR Section 30.80.
-These include, among other things, the gravity of the offense, the Owner's history of prior offenses, injury to the public resulting from the violations, the Owner's culpability for the violations, and the Owner's ability to pay the penalty.
-As these will vary from case to case, there is no schedule of Civil Money Penalty (CMP) amounts.
-The maximum amount is now \$42,500 but the actual amount sought in any particular case depends on the Departmental Enforcement Center's (DEC) analysis of the factors as they apply to each case. - 2.
-Owners, management agents, principals, affiliates of projects assisted under provisions described in 24 CFR Section 245.10(a)(2)-(7) who violate any provision of 24 CFR Part 245, Subpart B, may be liable for one or more of the above sanctions except for civil money penalties.
+These include, among other things, the gravity of the offense, the owner's history of prior offenses, injury to the public resulting from the violations, the owner's culpability for the violations, and the owner's ability to pay the penalty.
+As these will vary from case to case, there is no schedule of Civil Money Penalty amounts.
+The actual amount sought in any particular case depends on the Departmental Enforcement Center's (DEC) analysis of the factors as they apply to each case. - 2.
+Owners, management agents, principals, affiliates of projects assisted under provisions described in 24 CFR Section 245.10(a)(2)-(7) who violate any provision of 24 CFR Part 245, Subpart B, may be liable for one or more of the above sanctions except for civil money penalties. - However, civil money penalties, as described in Section E.1.d of this Notice, may be imposed in relation to non-insured properties that have a project-based Section 8 contract that has been renewed under MAHRA.